The first 80 years

 “A good newspaper in a good community.”

 The Pilot had been founded in 1928 by W.B.
 Keziah, a hearing- and speech-impaired former editor of The News Reporter in Whiteville, whose talent as a reporter far exceeded his skill as a businessman.
-His new publication failed to meet its payment obligations to The News Reporter Inc., where the Pilot was printed.
+His new publication failed to meet its payment obligations to The News Reporter Inc. in Whiteville where the Pilot was printed.

 During the 1950s and ’60s the Pilot was a three- or four-person operation — the editor, a reporter, always a secretary and sometimes an ad salesman.

-Both James Harper and Ed Harper have served as president of the North Carolina Press Association.
+Both James Harper and Ed Harper served as president of the North Carolina Press Association.
 Margaret Harper served as secretary-treasurer of the association for a number of years, and is a member of the N.C.
 Journalism Hall of Fame.
 In 1972, the newspaper’s circulation was 3,500 and a weekly edition usually consisted of 12 to 16 pages.

 The elder Harper used to drive 30 miles to Leland on Tuesdays to toss a package of news and ad material on a passing train to be picked up at the Whiteville depot.
 Harper told the story that he once missed the open box-car door, picked up the package from beside the tracks and followed the train to Whiteville.
 He then drove the 60 miles back to Southport and went back to work on Wednesday’s edition.

-Over the past 18 years The State Port Pilot has earned more than 400 awards in annual North Carolina Press Association news and advertising competition, including 16 General Excellence awards — proof that James Harper’s stated goal of 1935 is still the standard his newspaper strives for today.
+Over the past 20 years The State Port Pilot has earned more than 600 awards in annual North Carolina Press Association news and advertising competition, including over 20 General Excellence awards — proof that James Harper’s stated goal of 1935 is still the standard the Harper’s newspaper strives for today.